-For the same reasons that low testosterone can leave you feeling grumpy, it can also affect your sex drive.
+For the same reasons that low levels can leave you feeling grumpy, it can also affect your sex drive.
 You may not think about sex as often as you once did, and even when you do, you may find that your performance is not what it once was.
-Of all of the low testosterone symptoms, issues in the bedroom are the most embarrassing.
+Of all of the low symptoms, issues in the bedroom are the most embarrassing.
 Too little of the hormone results in occasional impotence and inability to maintain an erection.

 Body fat is a bodybuilder’s worst nightmare.
 These athletes spend countless weeks on cutting cycles to shave off just 1% of body fat and get that lean, vascular look that is so important on the stage.
-Unfortunately, testosterone levels start to fall, your body no longer metabolizes the food you consume in the same way.
+Unfortunately, natural levels start to fall, your body no longer metabolizes the food you consume in the same way.
 Rather than converting carbs to energy, your body will instead convert them to storage (fat deposits) for later use.
-This is one of the low testosterone symptoms that can truly wreak havoc on a bodybuilder’s way of life.
+This is one of the low level symptoms that can truly wreak havoc on a bodybuilder’s way of life.

 Gynecomastia is not the first of the low level symptoms to appear, but if it does, it is a clear indicator of a significant hormone imbalance.
 Often, “gyno” is the result of the aromatization of anabolic steroids.
 However, even if you do not use anabolic steroids, you can experience gynecomastia.
 When there is not enough hormone, the natural estrogen in your body tends to take over.
 Not only does this lead to mood swings and sometimes depression, but it can also cause you to develop female breast tissue.
 Fortunately, supplementing with exogenous and using an aromatase inhibitor can reverse and prevent gynecomastia in most men.